 You must complete your student registration before you can apply for transfer of credits.
-Decision about transfer of credits will be made by the programme senior staff at the start of the academic year or semester.
+Decisions about transfer of credits will be made by the programme's senior staff at the start of the academic year or semester.

 No, we don’t.
 However, when you have a look at our tuition fee rates, you will notice that our programmes are very moderately priced, so you will receive quality education at a reasonable price!